 - Finally, you will get the result like the below image.

-Next, our aim is to create the Whiskers for the boxplot by the following steps.
+Next, our aim is to make the Whiskers for the boxplot by the following steps.

 - Firstly, select the chart and go to Chart Elements>Error Bars>More Options.

 - Secondly, in the Format Error Bars option window, select Minus in the Vertical Error Bar, Cap in the End Style section, and 100% in the Error Amount option.